There aren’t many certainties in life, but this is one of them: You’re going to love Salted Caramel Cracker Bites!

 Turn off the heat and quickly pour the mixture over the top of the crackers.
 Mix gently with a rubber spatula until all of the crackers are completely coated.

-Next sprinkle the kosher salt over the top of the crackers.
+Sprinkle the kosher salt over the top of the crackers.
+Make sure to spread it out evenly.

 Remove the pan from the oven and allow the crackers to cool.
 Use caution if you sneak a piece before they are totally cooled – the melted sugar is HOT!